Investing for Beginners: Complete Guide to Getting Started

 Likewise, many financial experts recommend shifting your portfolio to less risky investments as you near retirement because your time horizon is shorter.

-You might consider hiring an investment advisor to ensure your investing decisions are appropriate for your goals and time horizon.
+You might consider hiring an investment adviser to ensure your investing decisions are appropriate for your goals and time horizon.

 4. Risk Tolerance